 It is exactly one week until Thanksgiving.
 Can you believe how fast this year has flown?
 I literally feel like we were just celebrating the New Year!
 2020 will be here before we know it.
+If you are trying to get through the holiday season without much weight gain, keep reading for my tips on surviving Thanksgiving dinner and other holiday parties.

 Have a protein rich breakfast.
 Do NOT skip meals earlier in the day to “save the calories for later”.
 Eating a protein-filled meal before the party will keep you from overeating.
 It is much healthier to keep your calories evenly scattered throughout the day.
 So avoid the party binge by eating smart beforehand.